 Can You Sell a House Without Being on the Title?

 It can be hard to sell a house in Chicago when there are problems with the title, especially if you’re not on the title.
 In real estate, the title is a legal record that proves who owns a property.
-If you want to sell your house but it’s not on the title, you will probably have to carefully navigate a lot of legal hurdles.
+If you want to sell your house but it’s not on the title, you will probably have to navigate many legal hurdles carefully.

-If this happens to you, it’s important to know how to handle things properly and quickly.
-Before you do anything else, you should talk to an experienced real estate lawyer who knows how property rights work in Chicago.
+Knowing how to handle things properly and quickly is essential if this happens to you.
+Before you do anything else, talk to an experienced real estate lawyer who knows how property rights work in Chicago.

-They can help you figure out if you need to go to probate court or some other formal process to prove your interest.
-If there are other people on the title, you may also need their permission or help with the sale process.
+They can help you determine whether you need to go to probate court or some other formal process to prove your interest.
+If other people are on the title, you may also need their permission or help with the sale process.

-If you need to do something for someone else who has the title, you might be able to set up a power of attorney.
-Before trying to sell the house, it’s also important to make sure that any liens or other claims against it are taken care of.
+If you need to act on someone else’s behalf who has the title, you might be able to set up a power of attorney.
+Before trying to sell the house, it’s also important to ensure that any liens or other claims against it are taken care of.

-If you follow these steps and get professional help, you’ll be better prepared to sell a Chicago home with difficult title problems.
+Following these steps and getting professional help will make you better prepared to sell a Chicago home with difficult title problems.

 Need to sell your home quickly and without the usual headaches?
 Illinois Real Estate Buyers makes it easy.
 We buy houses as-is, offer fair cash prices, and handle all the paperwork so you don’t have to.
 Call (773) 305-6373 for a no-pressure consultation and cash offer.
 Let us take the hassle out of selling.